Top 10 Hot Springs in California

 Esalen is a wellness institute in Big Sur, and if you stay the weekend at the resort, you have complete access to the springs.
 The hot springs at Esalen are impressive as they sit on a cliff overlooking the Pacific Ocean.
 However, for those of us on a budget, you might be better off trying to go to the public access hours.
 You can try and reserve a spot for the 1am-3am (yeah, you read that right) bathing hours for the public.
 Reservations become available daily at 9am for that evening.
 Even though this is a pretty tricky hot spring to get to, I’m grateful they have started an online reservation system.
 Clothing optional.

-Well known as a place of rest and relaxation by the likes of Jack London and Mark Twain, this resort in Ukiah has a swimming pool, in ground hot pool, and carbonated baths.
+Well known as a place of rest and relaxation by the likes of Jack London and Mark Twain, Vichy Hot Springs in Ukiah has a swimming pool, in ground hot pool, and carbonated baths.
 This would be fun on a trip back from Mendocino county.
 Clothing required.

 Wild Willy‘s, like Travertine, is a completely natural hot spring in the Eastern Sierras, though further south and closer to Mt.
 Whitney.
 It boasts excellent views of the mountains.
 Clothing optional.

-This is another San Francisco based hot spring center, that emulates Russian, Greek, and Turkish bath styles.
+Archimedes Banya is a San Francisco based hot spring center, that emulates Russian, Greek, and Turkish bath styles.
 There is a roof deck, food, and alcohol available.
 This spa has more of a social scene component to it than others, and can be mixed gender, clothing optional.

 A map of the above mentioned hot springs can be found here.